OpenSRQt/OpenSR/README.md

 ### Game Demo

-The demo executable is located at: `OpenSR/build/Engine/opensr`
+The demo executable is located at: `OpenSR/build/Engine/opensr`.
+You have to run either without resources in test mode or prepare original game resource first.
+See next sections.

 **Important**: Currently, the executable must be launched from the OpenSR source directory:
 ```bash